cloudflare/workers-docs/content/tutorials/deploy-a-react-app/_index.md

 - A Cloudflare account, and access to the API keys for that account
 - A subscription to the Workers Unlimited plan
-- A Wrangler installation running locally on your machine
+- Wrangler 1.4.0 or above, running locally on your machine (see the [Quick Start](https://developers.cloudflare.com/workers/quickstart/#installing-the-cli) for instructions on installing and updating Wrangler)
 - Access to the command-line

 If you don't have those things quite yet, don't worry.
 We'll walk through each of them and make sure we're ready to go before you start creating your application.